Create service

 Health check

-Health check help LayerOps determine when a service is available to receive traffic.
+Health checks help LayerOps determine when a service is available to receive traffic.
 While health checks are optional, they play a crucial role in ensuring the availability and reliability of your services.

 Resource requirements